collinsjacob127/MATH-CSCI485_Spring25_Jacob_Collins/Quiz_2/README.md

 # Quiz 2

-I recommend viewing the [html](Quiz2_jbcollins.html) version of the writeup over the `.pdf`, because the export formatting is much cleaner in html.
+If you're viewing in the GitHub website, look at the [Quiz 2 notebook](MDP.todo.ipynb), and if you're downloading to view, open the [exported html writeup](Quiz2_jbcollins.html).